Law Society of Hong Kong

 The Law Society of Hong Kong (香港律師會) is the professional association and law society for solicitors in Hong Kong, established in 1907.
-The Law Society of Hong Kong is responsible for the classification and qualification of lawyers in Hong Kong.
-According to Hong Kong law, all Hong Kong solicitors must be members of this association.
+The Law Society of Hong Kong is responsible for the classification and qualification of solicitors in Hong Kong.
+According to Hong Kong law, all Hong Kong practising solicitors must be members of the Society.

 The Law Society is currently headed by President Roden Tong (湯文龍) and is located on the third floor of Wing On House in Central.

 History

 Early roots

 The Law Society's history stretches back to 28 October 1854, when solicitor William Gaskell, addressing the Supreme Court, sought "the countenance and sanction of the acting Chief Justice [Paul Sterling] for the formation of a law society".

 Records of a society between 1854 and 1858 are scant, but it appeared again in June 1858, when the law society petitioned Chief Justice John Walter Hulme and Governor John Bowring to oppose a fusion of the legal profession between solicitors and barristers.